Aiven-Labs/pgvector-find-faces-talk/slides/slides.rst

 There were 574 photos and 3486 faces.

-Going through them manually, I found 7 that had my face visible, although in 4 of them I had dark glasses
+Going through them manually, I found 7 that had my face visible

+* although in 4 of them I had dark glasses

 Results the program found
 -------------------------